Back to Blog

 Built to extend

-Fly Mode is a platform.
-A plugin can contribute a Skill for the Skill Bar, an overlay drawn on top of the video, and a configuration tab for the drone, all from one manifest.
+The Cockpit is a platform.
+An extension can contribute a Skill for the Skill Bar, an overlay drawn on top of the video, and a configuration tab for the drone, all from one manifest.
 Follow Me is the reference example: it runs its tracking on the vehicle, stops on an uncertain or lost target instead of guessing, and renders its controls in a sandboxed panel.

-Open Mission Control, turn on Fly Mode, and put your hands on the controls.
+Open Mission Control, enter the Cockpit, and put your hands on the controls.